VeilSilence/Kernel-tunning/notes.md

 In continue to **NOHZ_FULL** and cpu isolation.

-My AMD 5900 CPU has two CCX.

-In theory, I should leave 1 or 2 cores in each CCX for doing "housekeeping" workload as stated in the "CPU Isolation Introduction" guide.
+In theory, we should leave 1 or 2 cores in each CCX for doing "housekeeping" workload as stated in the "CPU Isolation Introduction" guide.
 By default, core 0 will always be reserved, even if I pass `boot.kernelParams ["nohz_full=0-11"]` for example.

 We probably want to make sure that CPU "bottlenecked" games use only CPU cores ("physical" probably?) that reside on one CCX, in order to avoid latency penalty because of communication between two CCX.

+My AMD 5900 CPU has two CCX.

 Windows gamers nuking one CCX in order to get more FPS in CS:GO.
 Here results of one reddit user ( I didn't verify this claims ):